fricciardi/datetime2/src/docs/calendars.rst

    Negative years will have a trailing ``'-'``.

    .. versionadded:: 0.4
-      :meth:`cformat` will be added in version 0.4.
+      :meth:`cformat` was added in version 0.4.

 .. _iso-calendar: